OpenReqEU/similaritySimple/README.md

 - gensim https://radimrehurek.com/gensim/

-## How to Install
+## How to Use

-There must be one or multiple valid OpenReqJSON files containing requirements in the /data/ folder for the program to build.
+There must be one or multiple valid OpenReqJSON files containing the existing requirements in the `/data/` folder for the program to build.

-Inside the /scripts/ folder run:
+Inside the `/scripts/` folder run:

 `python train_model.py`